github/git-sizer/README.md

     git cat-file -p <commit>:<path>

 at the command line to view the contents of the object.
-Use the `--names` option to customize the footnotes.
+(Use `--names=none` to omit these footnotes.)

 By default, only statistics above a minimal level of concern are reported.
 Use `--verbose` to request that all statistics be output.
 Use `--threshold=<value>` to suppress the reporting of statistics below the specified level of concern. (`<value>` is interpreted as a numerical value corresponding to the number of asterisks.)
 Use `--critical` to report only statistics with a critical level of concern (equivalent to `--threshold=30`).